Trevor Story Preview, Player Props: Red Sox vs. Rays

 Trevor Story At The Plate

-- Story is batting .180 with seven doubles, a home run and four walks.
+- Story has seven doubles, a home run and four walks while batting .180.

-- Story has picked up a hit in 45.5% of his 22 games this year, with more than one hit in 18.2% of them.
+- Story has picked up a hit in 45.5% of his 22 games this season, with at least two hits in 18.2% of them.

-- He has hit a home run in one of 22 games, and in 1.1% of his plate appearances.

 - Story has driven in a run in three games this year (13.6%), including two games with multiple runs batted in.

-- He has scored at least one run five times this year (22.7%), including one multi-run game.
+- He has scored at least once five times this year (22.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.